-Students are encouraged to schedule an appointment with an academic advisor in the Slavic Department if they would like to learn more about the Russian and Polish Concentrations, or the Minors in Russian, Polish, Czech, Ukrainian, or the Cultures and Literatures of Eastern Europe.
-Advisors are able to counsel students about planning a concentration, and matters such as the Slavic Department's curriculum as it relates to other disciplines on campus, graduate school prospects, and career choices and the skill sets they involve.
+Students are encouraged to schedule an appointment with an academic advisor in the Slavic Department if they would like to learn more about the Russian and Polish majors, or the Minors in Russian, Polish, Czech, Ukrainian, BCS, or the Cultures and Literatures of Eastern Europe.
+Advisors are able to counsel students about planning a major, and matters such as the Slavic Department's curriculum as it relates to other disciplines on campus, graduate school prospects, and career choices and the skill sets they involve.

 Students are required to meet with an advisor in order to:

 - elect a Major or Minor;